Alcohol Septal Ablation

 people may get help from alcohol septal ablation.
 This procedure usually works very

-septal myectomy may increase the need for a pacemaker.
+myectomy may increase the need for a pacemaker.

 Some people can have either septal myectomy or alcohol septal ablation.
 Others might

-in those whose thickening is not too severe.
+people and those whose thickening is not too severe.
 Some medical conditions may increase

-the risk of open-heart surgery.
+the risk of open heart surgery.
 In that case, alcohol septal ablation may be a better

 What are the risks of alcohol septal ablation?

 Most people who have alcohol septal ablation have a successful outcome.
 There are